maxbax0808/Ortopilot-Stream-Indexer/README.md

 ## Requirements
 Besides all the python requirements (pytesseract, opencv-python, pytube), you need [tesseract](https://github.com/tesseract-ocr/tesseract) installed and it needs to be in your PATH

+## TODO
+Make different crops for different video sizes.
+Default size is 720p.
+But if 1080p is available, the crop should differ